YuanNang/CHARM-Bench/README.md

 Notes:

-* If you omit --out, the default path is runs//run.jsonl.
+* If you omit `--out`, the default path is `runs/<normalized-model>/run.jsonl`.
-* If you omit --manifest, the default path is data/charm-bench-100.jsonl.
+* If you omit `--manifest`, the default path is `data/charm-bench-100.jsonl`.
 * You can resume from checkpoints automatically by re-running the same command.
-* --max-attempts controls the max guesses per problem (use unlimited/inf/none for no limit).
+* `--max-attempts` controls the max guesses per problem (use unlimited/inf/none for no limit).
-* --concurrency controls how many problems run in parallel.
+* `--concurrency` controls how many problems run in parallel.
-* --limit truncates the manifest to the first N problems.
+* `--limit` truncates the manifest to the first N problems.

-Provider credentials are read from .env:
+Provider credentials are read from `.env`:

 ```bash
 CHARM_API_KEY=your_api_key_here